ameyamore/cpp-algos/README.md

-# cpp-algos practicing math and some algorithms
+# practicing math and some algorithms
 algorithm practice in cpp